Mkikii/freelancer-project-tracker/README.md

 Installation Process
 Navigate to the project directory:

-bash
+Bash

 cd freelancer-tracker
-Set up virtual environment using Pipenv:
+Set up the virtual environment using Pipenv:

-bash
+Bash

 pipenv install
 pipenv shell
 Initialize the database:

-bash
+Bash

 python -c "from lib.models import Base, engine; Base.metadata.create_all(engine); print('Database created successfully!')"
 Seed the database with sample data:

-bash
+Bash

 python -c "from lib.seed import seed_database; seed_database()"
-Run the application:

-bash
-python main.py
 How to Use
 Starting the Application
 Run the main script to start the interactive CLI:

-bash
+Bash

 python main.py
 Available Commands
-add-client: Add a new client
+add-client: Add a new client.

-list-clients: List all clients
+list-clients: List all clients.

-add-project: Add a new project
+add-project: Add a new project.

-list-projects: List all projects
+list-projects: List all projects.

-add-time: Log time worked on a project
+add-time: Log time worked on a project.

-list-time: List time entries
+list-time: List time entries.

-earnings-report: Generate earnings report
+earnings-report: Generate an earnings report.

-seed: Seed database with sample data
+seed: Seed the database with sample data.

-Examples
-Add a new client:

-bash
-python main.py add-client
-Add a new project:

-bash
-python main.py add-project
-Log time worked:

-bash
-python main.py add-time
-Generate earnings report:

-bash
-python main.py earnings-report
 Database Schema
 Key Tables
 Clients Table

-id, name, email, company, phone, hourly_rate, created_at
+Columns: id, name, email, company, phone, hourly_rate, created_at

-Relationships with Projects
+Relationships: Linked to Projects.

 Projects Table

-id, name, description, client_id, hourly_rate, status, deadline, created_at
+Columns: id, name, description, client_id, hourly_rate, status, deadline, created_at

-Relationships with Clients and TimeEntries
+Relationships: Linked to Clients and TimeEntries.

 TimeEntries Table

-id, project_id, date_worked, hours, description, task_type, created_at
+Columns: id, project_id, date_worked, hours, description, task_type, created_at

-Relationships with Projects
+Relationships: Linked to Projects.

 API Reference (CRUD Functions)
+These functions are located in lib/crud.py and handle database operations.

-Client Operations (lib/crud.py)
+Client Operations
-create_client() - Create new client profile
+create_client(): Create a new client profile.

-get_all_clients() - Retrieve all clients
+get_all_clients(): Retrieve all clients.

-get_client_by_id() - Get client by ID
+get_client_by_id(): Get a client by their ID.

 Project Operations
-create_project() - Create new project
+create_project(): Create a new project.

-get_all_projects() - Retrieve all projects
+get_all_projects(): Retrieve all projects.

-get_projects_by_client() - Get projects by client ID
+get_projects_by_client(): Get projects by client ID.

 Time Entry Operations
-log_time() - Create new time entry
+log_time(): Create a new time entry.

-get_time_entries() - Retrieve time entries
+get_time_entries(): Retrieve time entries.

-get_earnings_report() - Generate earnings report
+get_earnings_report(): Generate an earnings report.

 Development
 Adding New Features
+To add new functionality, follow these steps:

-Update models in lib/models.py
+Update the database models in lib/models.py.

-Add CRUD operations in lib/crud.py
+Add CRUD operations in lib/crud.py.

-Update CLI interface in main.py
+Update the CLI interface in main.py.

-Test thoroughly
+Test your new feature thoroughly.

 Common Issues and Solutions
-Module Import Issues

-python
-# Correct import syntax
-from lib import crud, models
+Module Import Issues: Ensure you're using the correct import syntax, like from lib import crud, models or from lib.crud import create_client.
-# or
-from lib.crud import create_client
-Database Issues

-bash
-# Recreate database
+Database Issues: To reset the database, delete the existing file and recreate it:

+Bash

 rm freelancer.db
 python -c "from lib.models import Base, engine; Base.metadata.create_all(engine)" python -c "from lib.seed import seed_database; seed_database()"
-Virtual Environment Issues

-bash
-# Recreate virtual environment
+Virtual Environment Issues: If your virtual environment is corrupted, you can recreate it:

+Bash

 pipenv --rm
 pipenv install
 pipenv shell
-Support and Contact Details
+Support and Contact
 If you have any questions or need assistance, please contact:

 Maureen W Karimi

-maureen.karimi@student.moringaschool.com
+Email: maureen.karimi@student.moringaschool.com

 License
 This project is licensed under the MIT License.

-If you find this project useful, please give it a star on GitHub!